Harmelodic/coding-guidelines/README.md

 Never prefix interfaces with `I`, or add `Impl` to implementations, or do other things like this.

-Use patterns to make your classes work together better, especially within OOP and languages lacking features.
+Use patterns, like Dependency Injection, to make your classes work together better and be easier to test, especially within OOP and languages lacking features.

 ```java
 // poor